nvlain/Pacbio_tools/README.md

 # Pacbio_tools
-Collection of tools for Pacbio long-read data analysis
+Collection of tools for PacBio long-read data analysis